February 28th

 Meaning of the subhAShita:

-Formerly, by winning over your senses, the three worlds were won by you.
-As if in memory of that enmity, you were defeated by the same senses.
+Formerly, after winning over your senses, the three worlds were conquered by you.
+As if in memory of that enmity you were defeated by those same senses.

 (A verse by lamenting Maṇḍodarī to Rāvaṇa's cadaver).